-This book provides new and valuable analyses of poverty and business, entrepreneurship, and innovation in the current nations and regions including developing and developed countries.
-As business, entrepreneurship, and innovation can help to generate greater business activity in settings of severe poverty, they will help to solve poverty as individuals in severe poverty are able to both generate greater incomes and accumulate greater assets as they participate with those large firms in those activities.
+This book provides new and valuable analyses of poverty and business, entrepreneurship and innovation in current nations and regions including developing and developed countries.
+As business, entrepreneurship and innovation can help to generate greater business activity in settings of severe poverty, they will help to solve poverty, as individuals in severe poverty are able to both generate greater incomes and accumulate greater assets as they participate with large firms in those activities.

 The chapters in this book were originally published as a special issue of the Entrepreneurship & Regional Development.

 Table of Contents

 Introduction: Business, Entrepreneurship and Innovation Toward Poverty Reduction

 Steven Si, David Ahlstrom, Jiang Wei and John Cullen

 1. An anatomy of entrepreneurial pursuits in relation to poverty

 Douglas Cumming, Sofia Johan and Ikenna Uzuegbunam

 2. Regional determinants of poverty alleviation through entrepreneurship in China

 Song Lin, Christoph Winkler, Shanshan Wang and Hui Chen